dessa-oss/Image-segmentation-tutorial/README.md

                        stream_job_logs=False)
 ```

 This script samples hyperparameters uniformly from pre-defined ranges, then submits jobs using those hyperparameters.
 For a script that exerts more control over the hyperparameter sampling, check the end of the tutorial.
-The job execution code is still coming from main.py; i.e. each experiment is submitted to and ran with the driver.
+The job execution code is still coming from main.py; i.e. each experiment is submitted to and ran with the script.

-In order to get this to work, a small modification needs to be made to driver.py.
+In order to get this to work, a small modification needs to be made to main.py.
 In the code block where the hyperparameters are defined (indicated by the comment 'define hyperparameters'), we'll load the sampled hyperparameters instead of defining a fixed set of hyperparameters explictely.

 Replace that block (line 27 - 31) with the following:
 ```python